louislamont/LupusTCells/README.md

 # Summary

 Accessions contain RNA-Seq data from 3 lupus disease groups: Active (AL), Less Active (LAL), and Control (Ctrl).
-Differential expression was performed between each of the groups (i.e., AL v C, LAL v C, AL v LAL), as well as downstream analyses such as co-expression, functional enrichment, and network analysis.
+Differential expression was performed between each of the groups (i.e., AL v Ctrl, LAL v Ctrl, AL v LAL), as well as downstream analyses such as co-expression, functional enrichment, and network analysis.

 ### Methods